sneakerhax/Posts/posts/Broken into Offensive Security.md

 ### Certifications, Education, Alphabet Soup

-One of the first questions I receive is whether or not certifications and Degrees are necessary.
+One of the first questions I get asked is whether or not certifications and/or degrees are necessary.
 The answer to "are they necessary?" is no with myself as proof.
-However it's more important to focus on the goal than the paper you receive.
+However it's more important to focus on the goal not the paper you receive.

 There are a wide range of goals in offensive security such as: